BytePane

 What is Makefile used for?

 Makefile is primarily used for build automation, task running.
-It was created by Stuart Feldman in 1976 and follows the build automation paradigm.
+It was created by Stuart Feldman in 1976.
+It follows the build automation paradigm.

 Is Makefile hard to learn?